I tried to keep it simple, but...

 I'm a bit hard to summarize.

 For the last few years, I've been doing a lot of UX/UI work - at least that's what I say in summary.
-But I've also been refining the skills I've gathered both as part of my "day" jobs and my own side projects.
+But I've also been refining the marketing and design skills I've gathered both as part of my "day" jobs and my own side projects.
 Here are more elements of my broad background, some touched upon elsewhere in this portfolio, some not:

 - I've been involved in a lot of business development.
 In my experience, having a creative voice in the room from inception fosters clarity of concept on both sides.